 Health Insurance, Penalty for Failure to Purchase - Tax Year 2008

 Pursuant to G.L. c.
-111M, Massachusetts Health Care Reform Act requires most adults 18 and over with access to affordable health insurance to obtain it.
+111M, s.
+2, Massachusetts Health Care Reform Act requires most adults 18 and over with access to affordable health insurance to obtain it.
 In 2008, individuals who are deemed able to afford health insurance but fail to comply are subject to penalties for each month that they are uninsured in the tax year.
 The penalties, which will be imposed through the individual's personal income tax return, shall not exceed 50% of the minimum monthly insurance premium for which an individual would have qualified through the Commonwealth Health Insurance Connector Authority (the Connector).

 These penalties apply only to adults who are deemed able to afford health insurance.
 On an annual basis, the Connector establishes separate standards that determine whether individuals, married couples and families can afford health insurance, based on their incomes and affordable health insurance premiums.
 Those who are not deemed able to afford health insurance pursuant to these standards will not be penalized.
 Individuals also have the opportunity to file appeals with the Connector asserting that hardship prevented them from purchasing health insurance (and thus that they should not be subject to tax penalties).
 For more information, see: